OctopusDeploy/blog/blog/2020-03/runbooks-with-iac/index.md

 ### Option 2.
 Leverage variable set variable templates

-I chose option 1 because it is easier to create screenshots for and demo to new users.
+I chose option 1 because it makes it easier to create screenshots and demo to new users.
 I've found most people *get it* when they see the above screenshot.
 It's also useful for showing the differences in each AWS region.
 However, you have to duplicate the tenant names as tenant tags.

 Another option is to leverage the variable set variable templates.
 In variable sets, there is a `Variable Templates` tab.
 First, add a variable template: